avanwouwe/citadel-browser-agent/docs/dashboard/account-dashboard.md

 The "worst" state defines the global state.
 For detailed information about why Citadel considers an account unsafe, click on the 🔍 icon.

 If an account no longer exists, or if Citadel is incorrectly raising it as unsafe, you can remove it using the 🗑 icon.
+This will also log you out of the system in question.

 ![Device Dashboard Screenshot](/img/screenshot/screenshot-dashboard-accounts.png)